Pictured at age 30, September 2019.

 expressed an interest in keeping him.
 Just after Christmas 2018, the Flowers family said "yes" and

-Pride arrived in need of weight and we quickly found out why- his teeth were in horrible shape.
+Papi arrived in need of weight and we soon found out why- his teeth were in horrible shape.

 We got them fixed up as best my vet could do and hoped he'd respond.
 I learned quite a bit